Australian National AL class: Private ownership

 In November 1997, the AL class were sold to Australian Southern Railroad with Australian National's remaining freight operations.
-With the splitting up of the Australian Railroad Group in June 2006, 6 went to Aurizon.
+With the splitting up of the Australian Railroad Group (ARG) in June 2006, 7 went to Genesee & Wyoming Australia (later One Rail Australia) and 1, ALF25 remained with ARG, coming under QR National's (later Aurizon) ownership when ARG ceased trading as a separate brand in 2011.

+The sole QRN/Aurizon ALF at the time, ALF25 was later renumbered to ALZ3208 and last used in Western Australia, being scrapped there in 2016.
+Later, the 7 remaining ALFs came under Aurizon's ownership in July 2022 as part of their purchase of One Rail Australia.

 Current operations

 Aurizon operate the ALF Class locomotives on multiple different trains based out of Adelaide (Motive Power Centre).
 Such services include Intermodal services between Adelaide and Darwin, Grain (from multiple locations throughout South Australia and Western Victoria) and previously on Ore (on the 1911S/9112S Wirrida Ore train).
-Overhauls of the class commenced during 2020 with all members of the class bar ALF22 receiving an overhaul.
+Overhauls of the class were undertaken from 2020 - 2024 by One Rail Australia (ORA) and later Aurizon, with all members of the class receiving an overhaul.

-ALF23 was overhauled at the MPC during 2022, emerging in an Aurizon livery upon return to service.
-ALF24 received a repaint overhaul in late 2023 followed by ALF22 also receiving the same paint scheme as ALF24 in late 2024 with ALF's 18,19 and 20 remaining with the ORA orange painting with Aurizon stickers.
+While the earlier ORA overhauls involved a repaint into orange and black (similar to the G&W livery), Aurizon applied its full corporate livery (a predominantly yellow appearance) to the last 3 overhauls, with ALF23 emerging in 2022, ALF24 in 2023, and ALF22 in 2024.
+The livery was adjusted from ALF24 onwards to include a fully black roof.
+As of June 2026, ALFs 18,19 and 20 remained with the ORA orange livery with Aurizon stickers.

 On 14 June 2023 ALF21 along with GWA003 and a handful of wagons, was written off following a level crossing collision with a semi trailer in the outskirts of Katherine, Northern Territory.
 All 4 Aurizon crew members involved in the collision escaped with only minor injuries.